Is Yoga On Your Period Bad? Nope, But You Might Want To Avoid These 5 Postures Anyway

 4. Seated Spinal Twist

 This particular twisting posture can be overstimulating for the abdominal area, especially if you take the full version of it.
 It puts pressure on your whole pelvic region and contracts it tightly.
 Personally, I find this to be pretty painful when I’m already carting around menstrual cramps, and I’ve heard the same from other teachers and my students as well.
-While this pose has so many benefits for the back and shoulder girdle, it could cause further aches in the tummy area.
+While this pose has so many benefits for the back and shoulder girdle, it could cause further aches in the abdomen.

 If you feel like cracking your thoracic spine or at least releasing your body with a twist during your cycle, lay on your back, bring your knees into your chest, and slowly let them fall to one side while your head looks the opposite way.
 This is a much gentler version — and you’ll still feel like you’re getting into the nooks and crannies of your spine.